bolducke/bolducke.github.io/_projects/phy3075_numerical_modelling.md

                 </div>
             </div>

-            Fitting of 3 different sensors based on the best guesses that I found and a vizualization of my optimization step through each sub-region.
+            Fitting of 3 different data recolted throught 3 sensors based on the best parameters found in my optimization (right) and a vizualization of my optimization step through each sub-region. (left)
         </center>

 </div>

-## Genetic Algorithms
+## nu-Bootis Orbital Parametrization

-The goal of this project was to improve the convergence of our genetic algorithms to find the best parameters that fit observed data given our kepler formulation.
+The goal of this project was to improve the convergence of our genetic algorithms to find the best parameters that fit observed data given kepler formula.

 My main strategy was not to discard the worst directly, but to keep some of them based on a gaussian distribution.